GaryClaret/DemonstrationProject/README.md

 Controller (BillController) -> Business Logic -> (CustomerBl) -> Adaptor (CustomerDataServiceAdaptor)

+SimpleInjector has been used for the dependency injection.

+I coded the project following TDD principles e.g. I wrote the tests alongside writing the code to get the JSON and return it back to the model.

 A CustomerBillMapper converts the file from its raw CustomerDataService form to the domain model required for the business logic and eventually model - required for the view.

 The adaptor connects to the web service project and retrieves the JSON file as requested.